leotrs/blog/content/hi.md

 of Network Science, Complexity Science, and Mathematics.
 I specialize in applying spectral methods to solve machine learning or data mining tasks on networks.
-I strongly adhere to the belief that *code is science*, and thus I put especial emphasis on high-quality code writing standards.
+I strongly adhere to the belief that *code is science*, and thus I put special emphasis on high-quality code writing standards.

 I have a B.S. in Mathematics from [*Pontificia Universidad Católica del Perú*](http://www.pucp.edu.pe/), and I am a self-taught programmer.
 I have